Search results (19)

 , it began as a joint project between the Met Office and the Universities of Cambridge and Leeds.
 Since then, contributions to UKCA are also being provided by work at the Universities of Oxford, Reading, East Anglia and Lancaster.
 For further information on UKCA, see UKCA hosted by the University

-Office site in Cornwall.
-The project also includes a smaller monitor to be based in Lancaster, funded by the UK Science and Technologies Facilities Council under the Space Weather Instrumentation, Measurement, Modelling and Risk (SWIMMR) programme, which aims to improve the UK’s capabilities
+in Cornwall.
+The project also includes a smaller monitor to be based in Lancaster, funded by the UK Science and Technologies Facilities Council under the Space Weather Instrumentation, Measurement, Modelling and Risk (SWIMMR) programme, which aims to improve the UK’s capabilities in space weather

 and challenges for prediction to 2050 (NUTCAT-2050) project (Changing Water Cycles programme) (Changing Water Cycles programme) led by the University of Lancaster (started August 2013).
 National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Environmental Change and Health (2014-present) High-End Climate Impacts and eXtremes (HELIX) Resources UK Climate-crop modelling The Inter-Sectoral Impact Model Intercomparison Project